fpereiro/proof/notes.md

 f        any     R, R                                    f f        none    P0, L, L                                o
 ```

+Let's list all the characters that this machine prints: ` 01əx`, that is: blank, zero, one, schwa and `x`.
+The blank is printed when `E` is specified.

 There's no need to perform type 3 conversion since there are no m-functions in this machine.